atulshanbhag/Layerwise-Relevance-Propagation/README.md

 # Layerwise-Relevance-Propagation
-Implementation of Layerwise Relevance Propagation for heatmapping "deep" layers, using Tensorflow.
+Implementation of Layerwise Relevance Propagation for heatmapping "deep" layers, using Tensorflow and Keras.

 ## Results